MalaganMan/Panels/JaniKasurinen/README.md

 - WARNING!
 SAMPLE DUMPS TO AX000 CAN EMPTY WHOLE RAM MEMORY FROM DEVICE EASILY.
 SO DOODLE EASY.
 	- UPDATE: Limited "wavedata" to 1 packet to avoid corruption.
 - 2024 MAY 7th: Major bug fixes on midi data handling and function loops dismandled.
 Might have affected multiple A4000 or A5000 owners.
 A5000 panel I have not updated yet with same fixes.
 OBS!
 - UPDATE 2024 October 24th: Added new features and tried to kill bugs.
-Now wave and loop addresses are updated on panel and to control sliders for up to 65536 samples long samples.
+Now wave and loop addresses are updated on the panel and to control sliders for up to 65536 samples long samples.
+- UPDATE 2024 October 25th: Added new features and tried to kill bugs.
+Now wave and loop addresses are updated on the panel and to control sliders for all sample lengths.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.